BinaryCodOrg/Tailor-Project/README.md

 MERN stack is the idea of using Javascript/Node for fullstack web development. you will be able to see two folders Frontend and Backend

+## 📌 About the Project
+This project is a tailor management web portal designed to streamline and simplify the cloth stitching workflow.
+In Version 1, the portal allows tailors to perform full CRUD operations on stitching orders, manage order statuses, and easily search through existing records.
+It aims to bring structure and efficiency to tailoring tasks, replacing manual tracking with a digital solution.

 ## clone or download

 ```terminal